DaoxiangZhou/DaoxiangZhou.github.io/_pages/includes/pub.md

 [Heterogeneous Feature Mutual-Calibration Assisted Online Distillation for Efficient Face Anti-Spoofing]() \\
 _ICASSP_.

-- Feature- and logits-level distillation are combined to transfer the rich knowledge of teacher to student.
+- A novel online distillation framework tailored for FAS, enabling bidirectional feature transfer and collaborative train￾ing between teacher and student.
-- A head-aware strategy is proposed to deal with the dimension mismatching issue of middle encoder layers between teacher and student networks.
+- We design a cascaded local-global feature extractor that enhances the representation capacity of teacher and guides the student to learn both texture details and global information of face.
-- Our student network is extremely lightweight with only 5 MB parameters.
+- We introduce a feature mutual calibration distillation loss to deal with intermediate feature mismatches between heterogeneous teacher and student architecture.
 </div>
 </div>